Team-B-Medical-App/Team-GitHub-Assignment/docs/TeamAgreement.md

 7. Absences
     - Should be notified to the team 2 days in advance
     - Unfinished work should be delegated to another teammate accompanied by proper documentation.
+8. Each will choose which specific tasks to work on during each sprint.
-8. Team agreement will be reviewed every 4th team meeting
+9. Team agreement will be reviewed every 4th team meeting